Clamator/Clamator/README.md

 ### Hi, my name is Alex 👋
 I am a frontend developer.
-I will be glab to find here friend, like-minded people and maybe employer
+I will be glab to find here friends and like-minded people

 <p align='center'>
    <a href="https://t.me/Clamator">